silverwind/rrdir/README.md

 > Recursive directory reader with a delightful API

 `rrdir` recursively reads a directory and returns entries within via an async iterator or array.
+It has minimal dependencies and can typically iterate millions of files in a matter of seconds.
 Memory usage is `O(1)` for the iterator and `O(n)` for the array variants.
-It takes advantage of Node.js `withFileTypes` for increased performance and can typically iterate millions of files in a matter of seconds on a fast disk.

 ## Installation
 ```console